-In this paper we derive \vsini\ estimates of the 929 massive stars in the Small Magellanic Cloud (SMC) that have been observed by the BLOeM (Binarity at LOw Metallicity) survey \citep{shenar2024}.
-Besides adding to the body of work that already exists for the SMC, two unique aspects of this survey are that its multi-epoch nature is tailored to detect and characterize binaries \citep[see][for details]{shenar2024}, while the 8 fields surveyed are distributed throughout the SMC bar and wing, as shown in Figure \ref{fig:smc}. \citet{bestenlehner2025} have presented preliminary stellar parameters for 778 BLOeM sources, that also included \vsini\ estimates.
-However their \vsini\ estimates are based on profile fitting (a goodness of fit (GOF) method) using a discrete grid of \vsini\ values.
-Furthermore their test results, for a limited number of sources, highlighted differences between the GOF and Fourier transform (FT) methods that were attributed to the FT approach being relatively insensitive to broadening effects that may include macroturbulence, intrinsic line breadth, and weak-line blending in binary systems.
-Therefore in this paper we extend the FT approach to the full BLOeM sample.
+We derive \vsini\ estimates of the 929 massive stars in the Small Magellanic Cloud (SMC) that have been observed by the survey called Binarity at LOw Metallicity (BLOeM) \citep{shenar2024}.
+In addition to adding to the body of work that already exists for the SMC, two unique aspects of this survey are that its multi-epoch nature is tailored to detect and characterize binaries \citep[see][for details]{shenar2024}, while the eight surveyed fields are distributed throughout the SMC bar and wing, as shown in Fig. \ref{fig:smc}. \citet{bestenlehner2025} have presented preliminary stellar parameters for 778 BLOeM sources that also included \vsini\ estimates.
+Their \vsini\ estimates are based on profile fitting (a goodness-of-fit (GOF) method) using a discrete grid of \vsini\ values.
+However, their test results for a limited number of sources highlighted differences between the GOF and Fourier transform (FT) methods that were attributed to the FT approach being relatively insensitive to broadening effects that may include macroturbulence, intrinsic line breadth, and weak-line blending in binary systems.
+In this paper, we therefore extend the FT approach to the full BLOeM sample.